 If you’re trying to build up some emergency savings, earning extra money through a side hustle and depositing all your earnings into a savings account can really help you get ahead.

 There are so many ways to earn extra money on the side so it really depends on what your needs are, your skill set, and what you like to do.

 Also, you’ll want to consider the time you have available to dedicate to earning extra money.
 If you’re looking for an easy way to earn extra money fast, you can try taking surveys online which doesn’t require any special skills.

-Some of the best survey websites include SurveyJunkie, Opinion Outpost, and Harris Poll.
+Two of the best survey websites include SurveyJunkie and Harris Poll.
 The great thing about taking surveys for extra money is that it’s flexible work so you can take surveys before work, during your lunch break, or even while watching T.V.

-Another easy way to earn extra money is to drive for Uber or Lyft.
+Another easy way to earn extra money is to drive for a company like Lyft.
 This is also a flexible option that will allow you to work whenever you want and you can make hundreds per week driving on the side.
+You can even make a full-time living, making thousands of dollars per month driving people around if you want.
 See this post for more extra income ideas.

 Bonus Action Step: Automate Your Savings

 In order to consistently get into the habit of saving money, you’ll want to pay yourself first and automate your savings by setting up automatic transfers every month.

 Set a realistic savings goal and treat it like a regular bill.
 No matter what your income is, you have to prioritize saving over spending in some cases.
 Otherwise, you’ll never be able to set aside any money.

 You can set up automatic transfers monthly, weekly, or each time you get paid to ensure your saving account grows consistently.